Sanity Stomp

 Sanity Stomp is a double studio album by British rock artist Kevin Coyne which was released in 1980 by Virgin Records.
+The first disc was recorded with The Ruts, the second with his usual musicians.

 Background

-Of this album Coyne himself said:
+Of this album, Coyne himself said:

 I was quite ill when I made that record, as a matter of fact; I was quite mad, basically.
 That's why it's called Sanity Stomp....
 That's a record I made when I was clinically ninety-five per cent nuts, and the themes are rather odd, but somehow it comes out as sounding all right.

 Reception

 Writing for AllMusic, Dave Thompson said:

 "If Bursting Bubbles saw Kevin Coyne pursue the joys of anti-production to its logical conclusion, Sanity Stomp -- his second new album in less than a year -- caught him furiously flinging himself back into the fray, at least in part.... few albums have been so aptly titled.